Dollar General Corporation (DG) Stock Price & Analysis

 Longer-Term Market Trend (Mid to Long Term)

-As of 2026-02-06, DG is moving sideways with low volatility.
+As of 2026-03-25, DG is showing signs of slowing down.
 Over the longer term, the trend remains bullish.

 Recent bars show mixed price behavior without a clear shift in structural quality or efficiency.